xiao1992/BrainHack_finalproject/README.md

 ## Future Work
 Incorporate peripheral modalities (GSR, EMG) into contrastive framework;
-Expand to all 32 subjects and full stimulus set;
+Expand to all 32 subjects and full stimulus set (DEAP dataset);
 Include GCNs and PhsioSync (cross-modal & temporal contrastive learning) in the model training;
 Explore methods (such as meditaiton, journaling) to help with emotion awareness.
 ![Emotion Regulation](https://bewelltherapygroup.org/wp-content/uploads/2024/03/Untitled-design-67.png)